Pesäpallo

-Pesäpallo is a combination of traditional ball-batting team games and North American baseball, invented by Lauri "Tahko" Pihkala in the 1920s.
-Pesäpallo has changed with the times and grown in popularity.
-On 14 November 1920, pesäpallo was played the first time at Kaisaniemi Park in Helsinki.

 The basic idea of pesäpallo is similar to that of baseball: the offense tries to score by hitting the ball successfully and running through the bases, while the defense tries to put the batter and runners out.
 One of the most important differences between pesäpallo and baseball is that the ball is pitched vertically, which makes hitting the ball, as well as controlling the power and direction of the hit, much easier.
 This gives the offensive game more variety, speed, and tactical aspects compared to baseball.
 The fielding team is forced to counter the batter's choices with defensive schemes and anticipation.

 The manager has an important role in pesäpallo, leading the offense by giving signals to the players using a multicoloured fan.
 The defensive team play is directed by the manager's orders and hand signals by the fielders.

+History

+Pesäpallo, a combination of traditional ball-batting team games and North American baseball, was invented by Lauri "Tahko" Pihkala in the 1920s.
+It has changed with the times and grown in popularity.
+On 14 November 1920, it was played the first time at Kaisaniemi Park in Helsinki.
 Pesäpallo was a demonstration sport at the 1952 Summer Olympics, held in Helsinki, Finland.

+The main leagues began to be called Superpesis in 1990, and they were also heavily marketed.
+Veikkaus introduced pesäpallo's sports betting to Finland in 1993.
+However, in connection with this, pesäpallo was plunged into the biggest crisis in its history due to the 1998 match-fixing scandal.

+World Federation

+The first Pesäpallo World Cup was held in 1992, but the World Pesäpallo Federation (WPF) was not formed at that time, according to Guinness World Records.
+The tournament featured seven nations: Finland, Sweden, Australia, Estonia, Germany, Lithuania, and Japan.
+The World Pesäpallo Federation was established later.